NPM Installation

 The Sync-in server can be installed via NPM and managed using a Command Line Interface (CLI).

-It is designed to run in Linux-based environments (Debian, Ubuntu, AlmaLinux, Rocky Linux, macOS, etc.).
+It is designed to run in Linux-based environments (Debian, Ubuntu, AlmaLinux, Rocky Linux, etc.) as well as in BSD-based

 β οΈ Windows environments are not officially supported.